-Many people plan to visit Alaska in the summer months, but what if I told you visiting Alaska in the winter may be one of the best times?
-Yes, it’s freezing, but there are so many winter activities to participate in if you love being outdoors.
-Fairbanks in winter has a vast array of activities to choose from.
+Many people plan to visit Alaska in the summer months, but what if I told you that visiting Alaska in the winter may be one of the best times?
+Yes, it’s freezing, but there are so many activities to participate in if you love being outdoors.
+In fact, there are a number of things to do in Fairbanks in winter that may have you booking your own trip there once you read this article!

 While many people in Seattle in the winter choose to go somewhere warmer, I packed my warmest clothes and prepared to go somewhere much colder.
-Here are my travel tips and ideas of what to do in Fairbanks in winter.
+I’ll be honest – it was definitely colder than I anticipated, but I absolutely loved it!
+Here are my travel tips and ideas for what to do in Fairbanks in winter.

 Travel Tips for Winter in Fairbanks

 You will need to prepare for your trip to Fairbanks, as it gets pretty cold in the winter.
-The temperature can vary from 20°F to -40°F depending on the day, and you might experience drastic changes in weather day to day.
+The temperature can vary from 20°F to -40°F depending on the day, and you might experience drastic changes in weather from day to day.

 While I have a list of outdoor winter clothing, here are a few items I recommend putting on your packing list to stay extra warm:

 - Warm jacket – Having a warm jacket with a hood is the bare minimum you need for a winter trip.

 - Snow pants – You’ll also want snow pants for any winter activities in Fairbanks that you do to keep you warm.

 - Warm hat with balaclava – While I had a hat with me, I wish I had also brought a balaclava to protect myself from the cold weather and wind.

-- Gloves – Your hands will get cold fast during activities where you’re not moving.
+- Gloves – Your hands will get cold quickly during activities where you’re not moving.

 If you don’t want to buy clothing for this trip, as you won’t have a use for it elsewhere, there are many stores in town where you can rent your clothing and equipment.
 That may be the best idea if you want to save money.